All devices connected to a home network require an IP (Internet Protocol )address.

 1. My home network use the network address 192.168.1 (first three numbers) also common is 192.168.0 and 10.x.x.x

-2. The default gateway is the address of you home router.
+2. The default gateway is the address of your home router.
 This is assigned to the router as a static IP address.
+Common addresses uses the first or last addresses of the range which are 1 and 254 .

 3. The subnet mask is important as is usually 255.255.255.0